apache/gravitino/docs/how-to-use-the-playground.md

 ### Using Trino CLI in Docker Container

-1. Log in to the Gravitino playground Trino Docker container using the following command:
+1. Login to the Gravitino playground Trino Docker container using the following command:

 ```shell
 docker exec -it playground-trino bash